-We will cover the diagnosis and treatment of the underlying cause of infertility.
-We will also cover services and supplies up to a lifetime maximum of \$10,000 for pharmacy services and \$15,000 for ovulation induction and intrauterine insemination services.
-This is not a combined maximum.
-Visits and diagnostic procedures to diagnose infertility prior to treatment are covered under the plan's standard medical benefits and do not apply to the dollar maximum.
+Lifetime dollar maximums apply for related pharmacy benefits and for ovulation induction, intrauterine insemination and fertility preservation services.
+Visits and diagnostic procedures to diagnose infertility before treatment are covered under the Plan's standard office visit and diagnostic benefits and do not apply to the dollar maximums.